 Keeping Your life in Line with Yoga

 Remember how I just said all you need is a mat?
 I lied!
 You can do yoga right at your desk, for real.
-Trying out some office yoga is a great start to encompassing healthy habits into your daily life.
+Trying out some office yoga is a great start to encompassing healthy habits into your daily life just like adding full spectrum hemp UltraCell in to your diet.
 I have designated a new space in our tiny flat that’s just for working, with a desk, lots of light and all the tools I need for a productive day.
 I’ve also been on the hunt for a new office chair that will promote better posture and alignment while I have to sit for long stretches in the day.
 If I don’t have an hour to devote to practice, I’ll take a quick break right at my chair to stretch out and get the blood flowing.
 Some basic arm movements, leg raises and folds can wake you up and keep production high as the work week goes on.

 If interested in trying out from office yoga moves at your home workspace or wherever you bang out your 9-to-5, here’s a handy infographic with some key ‘asanas’ to get your started.